-- Those stands noted in the Ecological Assessment of Hixon Forest as being suitable for old growth shall be managed for old growth forest conditions.
-This includes, but is not limited to Stands 8, 23, and 29. - The management for intolerant communities (such as oak woodland or savanna) shall be focused upon existing edge and open areas, excluding native prairie remnants.
-This includes, but is not limited to Stands 12, 15-18, 20-22, and portions of 23, 24, and 29. - Remnant oak opening sites shall be restored to or remain as oak openings. - The use of fire, as well as selective cutting and tree girdling, may be used in order to carry out these management objectives, as well as to enhance biodiversity, attempt to restore natural processes to the forest, and reduce potentially hazardous situations. - Commercial logging of native tree species shall be prohibited except in the case of salvage operations. - The former McBain Property and the old field located along the west side of CTH FA shall be managed for establishment of oak savanna or oak forest or for opportunities to allow natural succession to occur.
-Additional openings within the forest that consist of non-native vegetation shall be evaluated for opportunities to add to the existing closed canopy. - The reforestation project located in the central portion of the lower forest shall continue to be promoted and evaluated. - Oak trees are most susceptible to overland spread in the springtime, from bud swelling until two to three weeks past full leaf development.
-During the period of April 15 to July 1, do not prune, cut or injure oaks!
+- The existing forest canopy of Hixon Forest shall be maintained to the extent possible. - The management for communities such as oak woodland or savanna shall be focused upon existing edge and open areas. - Remnant oak opening sites shall be restored to or remain as oak openings. - The use of fire, as well as selective cutting and tree girdling may be used in order to carry out these management objectives, as well as to enhance biodiversity, attempt to restore natural processes to the forest, and reduce potentially hazardous situations. - The former McBain Property and the old field located along the west side of CTH FA shall be managed for establishment of oak savanna or oak forest or for opportunities to allow natural succession to occur.
+Additional openings within the forest that consist of non-native vegetation shall be evaluated for opportunities to add to the existing closed canopy. - The reforestation project located in the central portion of the lower forest shall continue to be evaluated as an effective restoration method. - Oak trees are most susceptible to oak wilt in the springtime, from bud swelling until 2 to 3 weeks past full leaf development.
+During the period of April 15 to July 1, do not prune, cut or injure oaks.
 If an oak is wounded during this time, cover the wound immediately with tree wound paint.